CarloLopez/alien-invasion/README.md

 Project was completed as with guidance from "Python Crash Course"

+Requires python and pygame.
+You can install pygame through the terminal by typing:
+> pip install pygame

-Planned additions of my owm:
+**Planned additions of my own:**
 * Difficulty Settings
 * Powerups
 * Aliens shooting